cpmech/gosl/la/README.md

 func (o *CCMatrix) ToDense() (res *Matrix)
     ToDense converts a column-compressed matrix to dense form

-func (o *CCMatrix) WriteSmat(dirout, fnkey string, tol float64)
+func (o *CCMatrix) WriteSmat(dirout, fnkey string, tol float64, oneBasedIndices ...bool)
-    WriteSmat writes a ".smat" file that can be visualised with vismatrix
+    WriteSmat writes a SMAT file (that can be visualised with vismatrix) or a MatrixMarket file

+        About the .smat file:
+         - lines starting with the percent or hashtag mark (% or #) are ignored (they are comments)
+         - the first line contains the number of rows, columns, and non-zero entries
+         - the following lines contain the indices of row, column, and the non-zero entry
+         - indices are 0-based, unless oneBasedIndices == true
+         - with one-based indices, smat is similar to MatrixMarket without the header

+        Example of .smat file:

+          # this is a comment
+          % this is also a comment
+          m n nnz
+           i j x
+            ...
+           i j x

         NOTE: CCMatrix must be used to generate the resulting values because duplicates must be added before saving file